-• Over time, increases or decreases in the School's net position are an indicator of whether its financial health is improving or deteriorating, respectively.
+- Over time, increases or decreases in the School's net position are an indicator of whether its financial health is improving or deteriorating, respectively. - To assess the overall health of the School, one needs to consider additional nonfinancial factors such as changes in the School's staffing patterns, enrollment, and attendance.

-MANAGEMENT'S DISCUSSION AND ANALYSIS (Continued) For the Year Ended August 31, 2019
+MANAGEMENT'S DISCUSSION AND ANALYSIS (Continued)